nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ![Architecture](images/architecture.png)

 A few things to note about the overall architecture:
-- The UI and CommandParser class are helper classess and therefore only have dependencies and not associations
+- The UI and CommandParser class are helper classes and therefore only have dependencies and not associations
 - The Exception, List and Storage components showed above are simplified representations.
 In reality:
   - There are close to 20 created exceptions that extend the base DukeException class
   - For List, there are 3 specific lists we work with: UserList, ItemList and StorageList